Belarus’ leader wins sixth term with over 80% of votes

 Her supporters quickly took to the streets of the capital to protest what they saw as official manipulation of the vote.
 They faced rows of riot police in black uniforms who moved quickly to disperse the demonstrators, firing flash-bang grenades and beating them with truncheons.

 The brutal crackdown followed a tense campaign that saw massive rallies against Lukashenko, who has ruled the ex-Soviet nation with an iron fist for 26 years.
-Lukashenko has not yet commented on the election results or the protests.
+Lukashenko has not yet commented on the results or the protests, only saying on Monday that “the people” should be the cornerstone of any politics, according to the state news agency Belta.

 Several other cities across the country saw similar crackdowns on protesters.
 According to the Viasna human rights group, more than 200 protesters were detained, dozens sustained injuries and one died as the result of the clashes with police.

-Interior Ministry spokeswoman Olga Chemodanova said that police efforts to restore order were continuing overnight, but wouldn’t say how many people were detained.
+Interior Ministry spokeswoman Olga Chemodanova said Monday no one was killed during the protests.
+Officials wouldn’t say how many people were detained or injured.

 On Monday morning, Belarus’ Investigative Committee opened a criminal probe into mass riots and violence toward police officers.

 “What has happened is awful,” Tsikhanouskaya told reporters Sunday.